guanyuelee/guanyuelee.github.io/_publications/multimedia2021.md

 where the function $\texttt{1}_{j \neq h}$ outputs 1 if $j \neq h$ and 0 otherwise,

+where $\lambda$ is a weighting factor.
+To encourage $\Gamma$ to associate with different factors of variations, the second term in Eq.(8) serves as a penalty for the similarity of feature changes caused by different latent directions.
+On the other hand, we also require the latent directions to be orthogonal with each other, and define a regularization loss $l_{reg}$ as follows:

 $$ l_{reg} = \|\Gamma^{T}\Gamma - I\|_F^2, \tag{10}$$

 where $I$ denotes the identity matrix.